 Get creative with it – you could try growing them around each slab, or add a simple strip across your patio ideas for a more contemporary look.

-'If being exposed to wind or neighbouring windows, why not dig down and make a sunken area?' says garden designer Barry Chambers of Garden Design Guru.
+'If being exposed to wind or neighboring windows, why not dig down and make a sunken area?' says garden designer Barry Chambers of Garden Design Guru.

 This welcoming spot blends a rustic, wooden corner bench with sandy-toned paving, whilst ornamental grasses help to screen the view of the house.
 It's a fabulous way to make an area feel more exclusive and sheltered from the elements – just add one of the best garden parasols for the perfect finishing touch.

-Modern pergola ideas are a great option for any sized garden.
-Pre-sized panels can be fitted together in different layouts so you can customise your design.
+Modern pergola ideas are a fantastic option for any sized garden.
+Pre-sized panels can be fitted together in different layouts so you can customize your design.
 Alternatively, off-the-shelf modular products can quickly transform a space and help create a unified look for boundaries.

 The strong lines of a contemporary slatted design provide a stylish backdrop for plants, creating an extra planting opportunity and adding an architectural element that looks good all year round.
 Another plus is that if your garden is overlooked, a small pergola can be incorporated into your plans to add a feeling of privacy.

 Densely-planted lush exotics create an exuberant planting style that detracts from small dimensions.
 Plants chosen for their interesting leaves dominate and add a gorgeously textured look, making them perfect for tropical garden ideas.